dh4/mupen64plus-qt/README.md

 First, obtain the source code for Mupen64Plus-Qt.
 You can either clone the repository with git or download an archive of the source code for a specific release from the [releases](https://github.com/dh4/mupen64plus-qt/releases) page.

-You'll need to make sure you have cmake, the Qt development libraries and the QuaZIP development files installed.
+You'll need to make sure you have cmake, the Qt development libraries and the QuaZip development files installed.
 On Debian/Ubuntu, this can be accomplished by:

 ```
 # apt install cmake qt6-base-dev libquazip1-qt6-dev
 ```

 Once the needed packages are installed, create the Makefile with cmake and then build with make.
-Run the following commands from the directory that contains mupen64plus-qt.pro:
+Run the following commands from the directory that contains CMakeLists.txt:

 ```
 $ cmake .
 $ make
 ```

-If you want to build with Qt5 instead of Qt6, use version 1.15 with the instructions [here](https://github.com/dh4/mupen64plus-qt/blob/b975030ecff95f934170e653f6c9b6e35009b083/README.md).
+If you want to build with Qt5 instead of Qt6, use version 1.15 with the instructions [here](https://github.com/dh4/mupen64plus-qt/blob/1.15/README.md).

-##### Compiling QuaZIP statically
+##### Compiling QuaZip statically

-You also have the option to compile QuaZIP statically.
-Download the QuaZIP sources from Sourceforge.
+You also have the option to compile QuaZip statically.
+Download the QuaZip sources from GitHub [here](https://github.com/stachenov/quazip/releases).
 Place the contents of `quazip-<version>/quazip/` in `quazip/` within the project directory.
 Then run:

 ```
 $ cmake -DLINUX_QUAZIP_STATIC=ON .